Policy

 Furthermore, a system has been introduced where skilled workers can view and give instructions based on the footage from smart glasses worn by on-site workers from outside factories.

-In addition, initiatives at each factory are shared through web communication tools and company-wide announcements at safety conferences to help strengthen accident prevention measures.
+In addition, initiatives at each factory are shared through web communication tools and company-wide announcements at Safety Session to help strengthen accident prevention measures.